Can’t Stop the Music (1980) Queer Film (F)

 I WILL NEVER GET THIS TIME BACK AGAIN

-Directed by Nancy Walker and produced by flamboyant impresario Allan Carr, Can’t Stop the Music was supposed to be a glittering tribute to disco and a fictionalized origin story of the Village People.
-Instead, dated at its release, it was an enormous flop.
-Viewer beware!
-There is no camp here.
-Just Boredom.
-Utter boredom.
-I will never have this time back again.
+Directed by Nancy Walker and produced by flamboyant impresario Allan Carr, Can’t Stop the Music was conceived as a glittering disco extravaganza and a fictionalized origin story of the Village People.

 NOW STREAMING ON AMAZON PRIME, APPLE TV+ and YOUTUBE